aosabook/500lines/ci/chapter.rst

 This CI system is designed to check periodically for changes in a repository.
 In real-world CI systems, you can also have the repository observer get notified by a hosted repository.
 Github, for example, provides 'post-commit hooks' which send out notifications to a URL.
 Following this model, the repository observer would be called by the webserver hosted at that URL to respond to that notification.
 Since this is complex to model locally, we're using an observer model, where the repository observer will check for changes instead of being notified.

+CI systems also have a reporter aspect to them, where the test runner reports its results to a reporter component that gathers results and makes them available for people to see like on a webpage.
+For simplicity, this project gathers the test results and stores them as files in the filesystem local to the dispatcher process.

 Introduction
 ------------

-The basic continuous integration (CI) system has 3 components: a listener or watcher for changes in the repository, a test job dispatcher, and a test runner.
+This basic continuous integration (CI) system has 3 components: a listener or watcher for changes in the repository, a test job dispatcher, and a test runner.
 The first component is used to monitor the repository.
 When it notices that a commit has been made, then it must notify the job dispatcher.
 The job dispatcher then finds a test runner and gives it the commit number to test.
 In this project, each of these components is its own process, and can be run on separate machines if you wish.
 In real world systems, they are run in a distributed environment so we can have failover redundancy (ie: we can fallback to a standby machine if one of the machines a process was running on because defunct).

 Files in this project
 ---------------------